charshy/examples/apps/helloworld/README.md

 }
 ```

-You can also set routes using the REST API.
-For example, to send all traffic to v2, run the following curl command:
+3. Try setting the microservice routing by using the Amalgam8 REST API.
+For example, to send all traffic to v2, run the following cURL command:

 ```
 curl -X PUT http://localhost:31200/v1/tenants/local/versions/helloworld -d '{"default": "v2"}' -H "Content-Type: application/json"